 Since the switch operation is so simple, it proves handy in emergencies.
 They are small, compact, and very easy to install.
 In terms of cost, they are relatively cheap, considering the purpose that they serve.
 So, they are a must-have device on your boat.

-Moreover, if you keep a backup battery, you can easily switch over to it if your primary battery runs out.
+Moreover, if you keep a backup battery, you can easily switch to it if your primary battery runs out.

 How Switches Can Save the Day